CraftingBuilds/CraftingBuilds.github.io/index.md

 —

+## In The Works…

+- Automation of ‘The Daily Astrology Brief’ (maybe…)
+- Manuscript ‘Astrology Arith(m)etic’ Codex Publishing, Release Date 01/01/2026

 🌀 *This site is in flux.
 Everything here is evolving as the builds themselves evolve.*

 Stay tuned, stay weird, and stay protected.